-Sixty percent of enterprise business leaders claim that customer analytics is the most important need of the hour, and will increase to 79% by 2020 with personalization being the key driving factor.
-Enterprises are adopting customer analytics successfully and are concentrating on their goal to achieve customer personalization at scale.
-They are using customer analytics to do exactly that, in real-time.
+Sixty percent of enterprise business leaders claim that customer analytics is the most critical need of the hour and will increase to 79% by 2020, with personalization being the key driving factor.
+Enterprises are adopting customer analytics successfully and are concentrating on their goal of achieving customer personalization at scale.
+They are using customer analytics to do precisely that in real time.

-Corporations and various industry sectors all over the world are changing their approach to business with a customer-centric perspective, gathering a massive volume of customer intelligence data.
+Corporations and various industry sectors worldwide are changing their approach to business with a customer-centric perspective, gathering a massive volume of customer intelligence data.
 However, harnessing the data surge can be challenging.

 Even sophisticated and advanced software handling big data could not meet this deluge.
-Countless companies have faced challenges, which continue.
-However, it is a fact that in order to succeed in this competitive marketplace and grow, your business should be able to effectively acquire, retain, engage and satisfy customers.
-Customer analytics is, thus, crucial for assessing your business performance.
+Countless companies have faced challenges that continue.
+However, it is a fact that to succeed in this competitive marketplace and grow, your business should be able to acquire, retain, engage, and satisfy customers effectively.
+So, customer analytics is crucial for assessing your business performance.

 Customer analytics statistics

 Image source: Forbes.com